strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 {Original Macros material to preserve image links, etc.}
 ### Office macros
 {SHOULDN'T THE MACRO STUFF GO UP HERE SINCE WHAT YOU CHOOSE THERE AFFECTS THE UPGRADE DECISION?}
-If devices in your environment use Office macros, you can review the usage data and advisories offered by Update Readiness in order to further {inform your decisions about which devices to include in the production deployment.}
+If devices in your environment use Office macros, you can review the usage data and advisories offered by Desktop Analytics in order to further {inform your decisions about which devices to include in the production deployment.}

 [![assets macros advisories](UDRimages/UDR-macro-advisory.png)](UDRimages/UDR-macro-advisory.png)